 Throughout the cold chain, Tinytag data loggers are used to monitor food and pharmaceuticals.
 For one customer, stand-alone loggers have been used in temperature controlled transport, while radio data loggers have been used in cold stores, generating temperature alarm warnings if levels fall outside specified limits.

 pharmaceutical products are stored and transported in perfect

-Gemini Data Loggers first supplied Igloo
+Gemini Data Loggers first supplied Igloo Thermo-Logistics with

 years ago.
 Since that time Igloo has employed over 40 of

 vehicles, providing evidence that Igloo is conforming to the

 system at its facilities in both Watford and Leeds.
 The addition of

 radio to the communication options has provided Igloo with a

-from multiple points in the company's cold
+from multiple points in the company's cold rooms.

 Commenting on the benefits of the new equipment, Igloo Managing